 Drawing software can be quite intricate, with each tool having its own subset and personal settings.
 One huge feature of any digital drawing software is the layers tool.

-The layers tool enables the artist to work on a piece layer by layer, making it easier to add or take away from the piece.
-It also allows for more elaborate details than traditional hand-drawing does.
+The layers tool enables the artist to work on a piece layer by layer, making adding or removing it from the piece easier.
+It also allows for more elaborate details than traditional hand drawing does.

 With the advent of artificial intelligence, the tools found in drawing software are more impressive than ever.

-Some tools are able to instantly produce things like zippers, chains, or clothing textures, which are normally meticulous and time consuming to do.
+Some tools are able to instantly produce things like zippers, chains, or clothing textures, which are typically meticulous and time-consuming to do.

 Aside from its tools to create speech bubbles and manga effects with ease, another perk to using drawing software is the 3D model.